 The fourth body style to join the line-up was the HPE.
 This three-door shooting brake-style model was pitched as a sporty model in the line-up, and combined the Coupe’s front end styling with the longer wheelbase of the Berlina.
 In 1980, production for the Trevi started, which most closely mimicked the Berlina, but bore a much more traditional three-box saloon shape.

 The engine line-up ranged from 1.3 to to 2.0-litres in capacity.
 Throughout the Beta’s life, various upgrades were introduced, mainly to improve driveability rather than outright power.
 The most potent option, the supercharged 2.0-litre fitted to both the HPE and the Coupe, produced 135bhp and promised a 0-60mph time of about 8.5 seconds.
+As a pure performance proposition, the HPE was never a huge success due to a number of faster rivals.
+It was always one of the most characterful choices though, and looks extremely classy to this day.

 The Spyders were the rarest models when new, with a total of 9330 produced (in comparison to 194,914 Berlinas), though it’s the two-door models that are most frequently available now among the classifieds.